simeononsecurity/simeononsecurity.ch/content/articles/the-evolution-of-passwords_-from-creation-to-management/index.en.md

 Creating a strong password is crucial for protecting your online accounts from unauthorized access. **Strong passwords** are typically long, complex, and unique to each account.
 Here are some key considerations when choosing a strong password:

 * **Length**: Longer passwords are generally more secure as they are harder to guess or crack.
 Aim for a minimum of 12 characters.
 * **Complexity**: Include a combination of uppercase and lowercase letters, numbers, and special characters to increase the complexity of your password.
 * **Uniqueness**: Avoid using the same password for multiple accounts.
 If one account is compromised, it could potentially lead to unauthorized access to other accounts.

-It's important to note that while strong passwords provide a higher level of security, they can also be more difficult to remember.
+Note that while strong passwords provide a higher level of security, they can also be more difficult to remember.
 Consider using a **password manager** to securely store and manage your passwords.
 A password manager can generate and store complex passwords for you, eliminating the need to remember them.

 > Tip: Avoid using easily guessable information such as your name, birthdate, or common words as part of your password.
 These can be easily cracked using automated tools.